jonpalmisc/filedrop/README.md

 Use `cargo` to build Filedrop, then run the resulting `filedrop` executable to start the server.
 Filedrop can be configured through a handful of environment variables; run `filedrop -h` for more information.

+For convenience, Filedrop can also be built as a Docker image and containerized using the provided Dockerfile.

 ## License